aphelionz/github-pmbok/README.md

 At a high level, the project charter ensures a common understanding by the stakeholders of the key deliverables, milestones, and the roles and responsibilities of everyone involved in the project.

+## Final FLow

+1. Create Github org, invite the stakeholders.
-- Create new org-wide "Project"
+1. Create new org-wide "project"
-- First Column is project charter with the following cards:
+2. First Column is project charter with the following cards
-1.
-- README.md using standard readme
+3. README.md using standard readme